mathlover3/BoplMapMaker/Lua Api Docs.md

 Player GetClosestPlayer(number posX, number posY)

-returns then number of platforms then all platforms (including boulders) number, Sequence (of Platforms) GetAllPlatforms()

-returns then number of players then all players. note that there may be no entrys if theres no players. number, Sequence (of Players) GetAllPlayers()

-returns then number of BoplBodys then all BoplBodys. will not return BoplBodys that havent been initialized yet or is being destroyed on that frame. number, Sequence (of BoplBodys) GetAllBoplBodys()
+returns then number of platforms then all platforms (including boulders) dont rely on the order of the platforms being consistent. the order of the platforms might change due to outer mods or me changing stuff. dont blame me if your code breaks because the order changes number, Sequence (of Platforms) GetAllPlatforms() dont rely on the order of the players being consistent. the order of the platforms might change due to outer mods or me changing stuff. dont blame me if your code breaks because the order changes returns then number of players then all players. note that there may be no entrys if theres no players. number, Sequence (of Players) GetAllPlayers() dont rely on the order of the BoplBodys being consistent. the order of the platforms might change due to outer mods or me changing stuff. dont blame me if your code breaks because the order changes returns then number of BoplBodys then all BoplBodys. will not return BoplBodys that havent been initialized yet or is being destroyed on that frame. number, Sequence (of BoplBodys) GetAllBoplBodys()